 Foreplay Begins with Generosity

 Good foreplay is acts of generosity.
-My definition of generosity is “doing what you know the other person likes, without being asked, with no expectation of a return….
+My definition of generosity is “doing what you know the other person likes, without anyone asking you.
 And gratitude if there is a return.”
 If you want to be a generous lover, you have to start with the day-to-day.

 One of the most important aspects of a healthy relationship is being generous.
 As a husband, I tend to forget that my number one job is to be generous to my spouse with my time, resources and affection.
-In fact, if every person adopted the attitude of kindness without a “what about me” attitude there would be no need for marriage counselors.
+In fact, if every person adopted the attitude of kindness without a selfish attitude there would be no need for marriage counselors.

-This opinion isn’t just the ramblings of a crazy man who blogs about relationships.
-A study of nearly three-thousand married couples conducted at the University of Virginia’s National Marriage Project also found this to be true.
+This opinion isn’t the ramblings of a crazy man who blogs about relationships.

 In their report, they found that spouses who scored high on the generosity scale had a high correlation with reporting being “very happy.”
 The reverse was also true; the individuals reporting being unhappy had a greater report of lack of generosity in the relationship.

-Researcher Bradford Wilcox, who was involved with the study and is associate professor of sociology stated: “What happens outside of the bedroom seems to matter a great deal in predicting how happy husbands and wives are with what happens in the bedroom.”
+Researcher Bradford Wilcox, who involved in the study stated: “What happens outside of the bedroom seems to matter a great deal in predicting how happy husbands and wives are with what happens in the bedroom.”

 You can be generous with your time and resources you already have available.
 Here are several practical ideas for adopting an attitude of generosity in your relationship: